 Both of them prepare young people to navigate a future through the challenges of moving towards a low-carbon way of living, the unpredictable impacts of climate change and the inevitability of economic contraction as we reach the limits of growth.

-One Year in Transition (Next intake October 2013)
+One Year in Transition (Next intake September 2014)

-Schools in Transition (pilot started autumn 2012)
+Schools in Transition (pilot ends July 2014)

-From mapping the life-support systems in the local watershed around wellbeing.
-Then we move into building Transition–type relationships and partnerships that situate the school at the centre of a web: an eco learning system for re-skilling and learning as collaborative enquiry.
+From mapping the life-support systems in the local watershed around wellbeing a school moves into building Transition–type relationships and partnerships that situate it at the centre of a web: an eco learning system for re-skilling and learning as collaborative enquiry.
 The school then looks outwards to identify interventions that it can make to boost local resilience.
 It could start an incredible edible project, lobby for a cycle route or develop a centre of training in the repair of mechanical and electrical equipment.